 | Months of runway if income stops | 3.1 months | 76 months |

-Household A earns nearly three times more but has only 3 months of financial runway.
-Household B could survive over six years without income.
-Income is not wealth.
-The savings rate and accumulated assets are what create financial resilience.
+Household A earns nearly three times more but has just 3 months of runway.
+Household B could go over six years without income.
+That's the difference between income and wealth.
+Your savings rate and accumulated assets are what create real financial resilience — not the number on your paycheck.

-This is also why debt-to-income ratio, while useful for mortgage qualification, does not tell the full story.
-A high earner with high debt and low savings has a good DTI but fragile finances.
-Track your debt-to-income ratio alongside net worth for a more complete picture.
+This is also why debt-to-income ratio, while useful for mortgage qualification, doesn't tell the full story.
+A high earner with high debt and no savings can have a great DTI but fragile finances.
+I'd recommend tracking your debt-to-income ratio alongside net worth for the complete picture.

-Once you have accumulated savings, investment returns become the multiplier.
-Over 30 years, the difference between earning 4% (savings account) and 7% (stock market average after inflation) on $14,000 in annual contributions is enormous: approximately $810,000 vs $1,420,000.
-Time and rate compound together.
-Use the Compound Interest Calculator to model different scenarios.
+Once you have savings, investment returns become the multiplier.
+Over 30 years, the difference between 4% (savings account) and 7% (stock market average after inflation) on $14,000/year in contributions is massive: roughly $810,000 vs $1,420,000.
+Same contributions, $610,000 difference — that's the power of rate plus time.
+Model your own numbers with the Compound Interest Calculator.

-Every dollar of principal you pay down increases net worth by exactly one dollar.
-This is why mortgage payments, while expensive, are partially wealth-building — the principal portion of each payment is converting a liability into equity.
-High-interest consumer debt, however, is an active drag on net worth because interest payments create no asset and reduce your savings capacity.
+Every dollar of principal you pay down increases your net worth by exactly one dollar.
+That's why mortgage payments, while painful, are partly wealth-building — the principal portion converts liability into equity with each payment.
+High-interest consumer debt is different.
+It's an active drag on net worth because interest payments create zero assets and eat into your ability to save.

-For most American households, home equity is the largest component of net worth.
-This is partly by design (forced savings via mortgage payments) and partly by appreciation.
-The long-run average for U.S. home price appreciation is approximately 3.5–4% annually, roughly matching inflation.
-Home equity builds net worth, but an illiquid, undiversified asset should not be the only source of wealth.
+For most American households, home equity is the single biggest piece of net worth.
+That's partly by design (forced savings through mortgage payments) and partly appreciation.
+U.S. home prices have historically appreciated about 3.5–4% annually, roughly matching inflation.
+Home equity is real wealth, but it shouldn't be your only wealth — it's illiquid, undiversified, and concentrated in one asset.

-Higher income does not automatically increase net worth — lifestyle inflation can absorb every raise.
-But if you maintain your savings rate while increasing income, the effect is powerful.
-A 10% raise with a constant 20% savings rate means 10% more dollars going into savings and investments each year.
+Higher income doesn't automatically boost net worth — lifestyle inflation can swallow every raise whole.
+But if you hold your savings rate steady while income goes up, the effect compounds beautifully.
+A 10% raise with a constant 20% savings rate means 10% more dollars flowing into investments every year.

 Overvaluing your home.
-People tend to estimate their home's value based on peak prices, Zillow's highest estimate, or the price of the nicest house on the block.
-Use a conservative number.
-If you were forced to sell within 60 days, what would it realistically fetch?
-That is closer to the right figure.
+People tend to use Zillow's highest estimate, peak neighborhood prices, or the nicest comp on the block.
+Don't.
+Ask yourself: if I had to sell in 60 days, what would it realistically fetch?
+That's your number.

-Ignoring tax liabilities on retirement accounts.
-A $500,000 traditional 401(k) is not worth $500,000 in spending power — you will owe income tax on every dollar withdrawn.
-Some financial planners discount traditional retirement account values by 15–25% to reflect the embedded tax liability.
-Roth accounts, by contrast, are worth their full balance because withdrawals are tax-free.
-This distinction matters when comparing yourself to benchmarks.
+Ignoring taxes on retirement accounts.
+A $500,000 Traditional 401(k) is not $500,000 in spending power.
+You'll owe income tax on every dollar you withdraw.
+Some planners discount Traditional balances by 15–25% to account for the embedded tax bill.
+Roth accounts, on the other hand, are worth face value since withdrawals are tax-free.
+That distinction matters more than most people realize when comparing to benchmarks.

-Including personal property.
-Your couch, wardrobe, and kitchen appliances are not meaningful assets.
-They depreciate rapidly and cannot be converted to cash at useful values.
-Including them inflates your net worth on paper while adding zero to your financial resilience.
+Counting personal property.
+Your couch, your wardrobe, your kitchen appliances — none of that is a meaningful asset.
+It depreciates fast and can't be converted to cash at useful values.
+Listing it just inflates your number without adding anything to your financial resilience.

-Forgetting about small debts.
-A $2,400 medical bill, a $800 owed to a friend, a $3,200 Buy Now Pay Later balance — these add up.
-Walk through every account and obligation when tallying liabilities.
+Forgetting small debts.
+That $2,400 medical bill, the $800 you owe a friend, the $3,200 in Buy Now Pay Later balances — they add up.
+Go through every account and obligation when tallying your liabilities.

-Checking too frequently.
-Daily net worth tracking leads to anxiety driven by stock market fluctuations that are meaningless noise over long time horizons.
+Checking too often.
+Tracking daily leads to anxiety over stock market fluctuations that are pure noise over long time horizons.
 Quarterly is the right cadence for most people.
+More than that and you're just watching the market twitch.

-Over time, this quarterly practice builds a trend line that reveals patterns invisible in monthly bank statements.
-You will see the impact of raises, bonuses, market movements, major purchases, and debt paydown.
-It also creates accountability — it is hard to ignore a declining net worth trend when you are tracking it every 90 days.
+Over a few years, this builds a trend line that reveals patterns you'd never see in monthly bank statements.
+The impact of raises, bonuses, market moves, big purchases, and debt paydown all show up clearly.
+And there's a built-in accountability effect — it's hard to ignore a declining trend when you're staring at it every 90 days.

-Negative net worth is common and normal here, especially with student loans.
-The priority is to build an emergency fund (3–6 months of expenses), start retirement contributions (especially if your employer matches), and begin paying down high-interest debt.
-Even modest positive momentum matters.
-Going from −$35,000 to −$20,000 is real progress.
+Negative net worth is completely normal here, especially with student loans.
+The priorities: build an emergency fund (3–6 months of expenses), start retirement contributions (especially if there's an employer match), and attack high-interest debt.
+Even small progress matters.
+Going from −$35,000 to −$20,000 is a win worth recognizing.

-Earnings typically increase, and compound growth starts becoming visible in retirement accounts.
-Many people buy homes in this decade, which can create a large asset and a large liability simultaneously.
-The key is ensuring the savings rate stays strong as lifestyle costs increase with homeownership, children, and career demands.
+Earnings tend to climb, and compound growth starts showing up noticeably in retirement accounts.
+A lot of people buy homes in this decade, which creates a big asset and a big liability at the same time.
+The key: don't let your savings rate erode as lifestyle costs creep up with homeownership, kids, and career expenses.

-Retirement accounts that received steady contributions for 15–20 years start showing meaningful compound growth.
-A person who contributed $6,000 per year to a Roth IRA from age 25 has put in $90,000 by age 40 but likely has $130,000–$160,000 due to investment returns.
-The portfolio is now generating returns that exceed annual contributions.
+This is where compounding gets exciting.
+Retirement accounts that received steady contributions for 15–20 years start showing real momentum.
+Someone who put $6,000/year into a Roth IRA from 25 has contributed $90,000 by 40 — but the account is probably at $130,000–$160,000.
+The portfolio is now generating returns that outpace what you're putting in.
+That's the inflection point.

-Income typically peaks.
-Catch-up contribution limits kick in for retirement accounts ($7,500 extra for 401(k), $1,000 extra for IRA as of 2026).
-Children may be leaving the household, freeing up cash flow.
-This is the decade where aggressive retirement saving pays the largest dividends because the money still has 10–15 years to compound before withdrawal.
+Income usually peaks here.
+Catch-up contribution limits kick in ($7,500 extra for 401(k), $1,000 extra for IRA as of 2026), and kids may be leaving the house, freeing up significant cash flow.
+This is the decade where aggressive saving pays the biggest returns — your money still has 10–15 years to compound before you start pulling from it.

-Net worth typically peaks in the mid-60s and then gradually declines as retirees draw down savings.
-This is by design — the purpose of building net worth is to eventually spend it.
-A declining net worth in retirement is not failure; it is the plan working.
-The question is whether the decline rate is sustainable across your expected lifespan.
-Use the Retirement Calculator to model withdrawal scenarios.
+Net worth usually peaks in the mid-60s and then gradually declines as you start drawing down.
+That's not failure — that's the plan working.
+The whole point of building net worth was to eventually spend it.
+The only question is whether the decline rate is sustainable across your expected lifespan.
+The Retirement Calculator can help you model different withdrawal scenarios.

 See where you stand.
 Use the free Net Worth Calculator to itemize your assets and liabilities, see your total, and compare to benchmarks for your age — no signup required.